Cbd and Clobazam: Can You Take Them Together?

 Why is this important?

-The combination is so common - and the interaction so reliable - that the Epidiolex label specifically addresses concurrent clobazam use.
-Many children and adults on Epidiolex are already on clobazam because both drugs are first- and second-line agents for the same rare epilepsies.
-Without anticipating the interaction, patients can experience excessive somnolence, hypotonia (low muscle tone), sialorrhea (drooling), ataxia, and confusion within days to weeks of starting CBD.
-In small children with refractory epilepsy, sedation can be misinterpreted as worsening neurological status, a postictal state, or a new medical illness.
+This is one of the most clinically relevant CBD interactions, and the Epidiolex label addresses concurrent clobazam use directly because so many patients take both drugs for the same conditions.
+Without anticipating the interaction, patients can develop excessive sleepiness, low muscle tone, drooling, unsteadiness, and confusion within days to weeks of starting CBD.
+In small children with refractory epilepsy, this sedation is easily mistaken for worsening neurological status, a postictal state, or a new illness.

 What should you do?

-This is one of the most clinically important CBD interactions and is best managed by the prescribing neurologist or epileptologist, not by self-titration.
+This interaction is best managed by the prescribing neurologist or epileptologist, not by self-adjustment.
+Use the following schedule.

-• Tell the prescriber about all CBD use, including over-the-counter hemp products, before starting or escalating either drug.
+Before any change: Tell the prescriber about all CBD use, including over-the-counter hemp products, before starting or escalating either drug.
+Ask whether the clobazam dose should be lowered when CBD is added, and whether your center monitors clobazam and N-desmethylclobazam blood levels.

 Which specific products are affected?